albertvisser/scripts/readme.rst

 **afrift**

     starts up my 'Find/Replace in Files' tool.
-This one requires no arguments.

-**afrift_single**
+Requires no arguments, but all options that can be set in the gui can be set from the command line.

+**albums**

-    starts up the former's single file version.
-So one argument is required: the filename.
+    starts up a GUI version of the webapp of the same name

-**afrift_multi**

-    starts up the former's multi file version with arguments taken from a list (like Double Commander provides them)

 **albumsgui**